LogtalkDotOrg/logtalk3/examples/closed_world_assumption/NOTES.md

 - Messages or calls for declared but undefined predicates fail.
 - Messages or calls for unknown (not declared) predicates throw an error.

-The Logtalk linter reports wheenver possible the cases that will likely result in runtime error.
+The Logtalk linter reports whenever possible the cases that will likely result in runtime error.

 (1) This is a necessary requirement for protocols/interfaces: we must be